Bixkitts/bb-net-lib/README.md

 Receiving a <b>packet size of 0</b> in the packetHandler means the remote host negotiated a disconnect,

 and <b>-1 packet size</b> means an error (typically a timeout).

+<b>TCP connections time out after 5 seconds</b> (this is compiled into the binary, you can change it if necessary).

 ## How Do I Help?
 Hit me up and help me write it.